-It’s been an incredibly long and bumpy road, to get to where I am today.
-None of it was easy.
-There were many times where I just wanted to give up, but I kept going, no matter what.
+It's been an incredibly long and bumpy road, to get to where I am today.
+None of it was easy, but all of it has been beyond worth it.
+There were many times where I just wanted to give up and I didn't know how I would take another step, but I kept going, no matter what.
 I owed it to my husband, my family, my friends, and most importantly myself, to find my true health and a life that was really worth living.
-Countless doctors have told me that I would never heal, that I should expect to live my life sick, and that it would never get better.
+Countless doctors had told me that I would never heal, that I should expect to live my life sick, and that it would never get better.
 I was placed on medications that changed how I looked, that made me feel like I was going crazy, and that ultimately destroyed my immune system.
-My doctors may have given up on me, but that didn’t mean I was going to give up on myself.
+My doctors may have given up on me, but that didn't mean I was going to give up on myself.
 I knew deep inside that there had to be another way.
-Switching to a paleo diet has been one of the best decisions I’ve ever made.
-It was an easy change for me, because it made my dreams my reality.
-I now have the health that I’ve been dreaming of for so long.
+Switching to a paleo lifestyle has been one of the best decisions I've ever made.
+It was an easy change for me, because it made my dreams become my reality.
+I now have the health that I've been dreaming of for so long.
 Now you will see, why this lifestyle, that lit a spark in me, has now become my complete passion.
 Welcome to my world.

 Health wasn't something that was given to me, I've had to fight for it since I was a kid.
 I fought incredibly hard, and I won.
 I was diagnosed with Crohn's Disease at the age of 12, after dropping 30 pounds in a month, and I was already tiny.
 I was immediately put on all sorts of medications to lower my immune system, and hopefully put my disease into remission.
 At the age of 12, I was taking 96 pills a week.
 Not so much your ideal childhood.
 Unfortunately, back then I had no idea that the food I was consuming was literally killing me.
 My doctors never mentioned diet to me, so it wasn't important, right?

-I’ve faced many challenges over the past 17 years, some of which are still very hard for me look back on, as the memories are still very raw.
-When I was 21, I really started to see and feel the negative effects of the medications I was taking.
+The conventional method of treating my disease (medications, hospital stays, etc) worked fairly well for while, but when I was 21, I really started to see and feel the negative effects of the medications I was taking.
 These prescription drugs began to take a serious toll on my immune system.
 I had just started my final 2 years of college, to complete my degree in fashion design, and I was so excited for what was to come.
 One morning I woke up with a terrible sinus infection, and had also lost my voice.
-My voice didn’t come back for over a year and a half.
+My voice didn't come back for over a year and a half.
 Hard to even imagine, right?
-I was passed around from doctor to doctor, and unfortunately the most they could offer me were antibiotics, which basically worked like a short-term “band-aid.”
+I was passed around from doctor to doctor, and unfortunately the most they could offer me were antibiotics, which basically worked like a short-term "band-aid."
 Once my voice came back, the infection started to move into my ears.
 This is when I suddenly lost my hearing; I could hardly hear someone unless they were shouting.
-Let’s just say I became real good at reading lips.
+Let's just say I became real good at reading lips.
 I had constant ear infections, and yet again, no doctor could treat me with anything but antibiotics.
 Antibiotics were becoming my way of life.
-I was frustrated, and life wasn’t exactly what I would call fun.
+I was frustrated, and life wasn't exactly what I would call fun.

 Looking back now, I can see the exact time when the course of my life changed forever.
 Back in May 2010, I was admitted into the hospital with fungal growth spots in my lungs, caused by the medication I was taking.
 I was immediately taken off of that medication, but I was running out of options.
 Throughout my life, when one medication stopped working (as they always did), I would be placed on the newest version that had come out.
 At the time, I never thought it was a big deal, until there were no more new medications.
 This time, I was placed on an old medication that I had taken when I was 14.
-My Crohn’s immediately went out of remission, and I became very sick.
+My Crohn's immediately went out of remission, and I became very sick.
 A few months later, I had become so sick that I was forced to leave my job as a fashion designer.
 Life was like Groundhogs Day.
 Everyday I woke up with no energy, and everyday I went to bed with no energy.
-That fall, I kept ending up in the ER with long hospital stays, due to obstructions in my large intestine.
+During the fall of 2010, I kept ending up in the ER with long hospital stays, due to obstructions in my large intestine.
 My intestines were so inflamed that the food I was eating could not pass.
-Obstructions are extremely dangerous, and my doctors were afraid my intestines would burst.
+Obstructions are extremely dangerous, and my doctors were afraid my intestines would burst, which would cause my body to go septic.
 I had been told for months that I needed to have surgery to have my entire colon removed.
-It’s not something I even wanted to imagine.
+It's not something I even wanted to imagine.

 As I spent that Christmas in the hospital, I knew I couldn't go on like this for much longer.
 I had pneumonia for the third time, and an infection in my blood, which had come from my intestines.
 I was incredibly weak, but I put on a smile, and I kept going.
 My immune system was non-existent, due to 14 years straight of crazy, harsh meds.
 So I made the hardest decision of my life, took a leap of faith, and had surgery.